Nuitka/Nuitka-website/doc/doc/commercial.rst

            .. grid-item-card:: Commercial-only packages

-               For select few packages, these are only supported with Nuitka commercial.
-This is because we made patches for older normally unsupported packages like PySide2, or because the package is for accepting payments, making their use clearly commercial.
+               For a select few packages, these are supported only with **Nuitka Commercial**.
+For example, we made patches for older packages like PySide2, or because the package is for accepting payments for your commercial product.

                :doc:`Read more.... <commercial/commercial-only-packages>`